nkanderson/ECE510-challenges/lstm_autoencoder-v0.2.0/README.md

 ## Summary of Work

+### Updated Profiling

+After fixing the weight loading transposition issue (see [CHANGELOG](./docs/CHANGELOG.md)), the overall runtime for inference was much longer, going from ~2s to ~60s.
+The identified bottlenecks were the same, however, so at this point, it does not seem like changing hardware acceleration targets is necessary.
+It may be worthwhile to profile on multiple machines and attempt to confirm the updated runtime though, as it will impact the ultimate assessment of hardware execution speedup.

 ### Reduced Precision Values

 With assistance from ChatGPT for analysis of existing inference and weights, determined the following fixed point formats should suffice: